 The Kent Resilience Forum (KRF) is working closely with its partner agencies and Government departments, including the Department for Transport, HMRC and Defra to plan for the the end of the transition period on 31 December 2020.

 While a level of uncertainty remains on the outcomes of UK and EU negotiations, current rules on trade, travel, and business for the UK and EU will continue to apply during the transition period.

 The KRF continues to develop its contingency arrangements to deal with any disruption on Kent's road network from 31 December 2020.

-Contingency plans were in place to ensure that the M20 motorway in Kent could be kept open to traffic and that disruption for Kent residents, businesses and other road users was kept to a minimum in a worst-case no-deal scenario.
+Our priority remains to ensure that the road network in Kent is kept open and that disruption for local residents, businesses and other road users is kept to a minimum, keeping people safe and the county moving.

 What you can do now to prepare for the end of the transition period

 It is important that residents, businesses and hauliers take action now and get ready for changes to border control and customs arrangement rules when the UK leaves the EU single market, and make sure they are ‘border ready’ to minimise potential disruption.